AydaMkd/milestoneProject3-frontend/README.md

 ### What we learned:
 - When working as a team, make sure to work in the latest version of the repository.
 - Connecting the Front-End with Back-End.
-- Some programs version number change so our code deprecated.
-The code superseded by newer code.
-Code was not inmediately removed because can cause a   regression in the application.
+- Some dependencies have different versions so our code deprecated.
+The code superseded by the newer one.
+Code was not inmediately removed because this can cause a regression in the application.
-- Time frame, Install everything we want in short amount of time.
+- Time frame, implementing the features we planned in a short amount of time.

 ### Work In Progress
 - Calorie Counts